radiantlogic-v8/documentation-new/documentation/sys-admin-guide/logs.md

 ## Clustermonitor

-The [Server Control Panel -> Dashboard tab](), displays a variety of aspects related to a given RadiantOne node.
+The [Server Control Panel > Dashboard tab](clusters-tab#dashboard-tab), displays a variety of aspects related to a given RadiantOne node.
 The graphs display CPU usage, JVM memory usage, disk space usage, disk latency and number of client connections.
 To use the dashboard tab for monitoring, the cluster monitor store must be enabled.
 This parameter is set in the Main Control Panel > Settings Tab > Logs section > Clustermonitor sub-section.
 Select the enabled option and enter a max age (in hours).
 The default is 72 hours, meaning the statistics displayed cover the past 3 days.

 ### Statistics